-Server programs, when addressed via the network, need to be assigned to a certain network port.
-This way, multiple server programs may run on one server machine.
-Every service has a default port: The Apache web server typically uses port 80, the MySQL database server utilises port 3306.
+Server programs, when addressed over the network, must be assigned to a specific network port.
+This allows multiple server programs to run on a single server machine.
+Each service has a default port: The Apache web server typically uses port 80, and the MySQL database server uses port 3306.

 These ports are configurable.
-The default configuration for MAMP PRO uses ports 8888, 8889 and 8890.
-That way, the MAMP servers can run alongside other servers installed on your Mac.
-Should ports 8888, 8889 or 8890 be in use by a different application, please change the values accordingly.
+The default configuration for MAMP PRO uses ports 8888, 8889, and 8890.
+This allows the MAMP servers to run alongside other servers installed on your Mac.
+If ports 8888, 8889 or 8890 are being used by another application, please change the values accordingly.

-Here you define the ports for connections of the web servers Apache and Nginx via http and https (SSL).
+Here you can set the ports for connections to Apache and Nginx web servers via http and https (SSL).
 You also specify the ports for connections to the MySQL database server, Memcached and Redis.

-This button will help you find available ports on your Mac.
+This button will help you to find available ports on your Mac.

-If MAMP PRO is stating that another process is running on your Apache/Nginx port, then you can test this using the commmand line.
-Type the following into the terminal,
+If MAMP PRO reports that another process is running on your Apache/Nginx port, you can test this from the command line.
+In a terminal, type the following:

-sudo lsof -i :80 # checks port 80, and then press “Return”.
-If the port is free, nothing should be returned.
+sudo lsof -i :80 # checks port 80and press “Return”.
+If the port is open, nothing should be returned.

-Here you define under which user the servers should run.
-You can choose between the following two options:
+This is where you specify as which user you want the servers to run.
+You can choose from the following two options

-The Unix users are seldom required.
-Apache and Nginx will then be run as user “www”, MySQL as user “mysql”.
+The Unix users are rarely needed.
+Apache and Nginx will run as user “www”, MySQL as user “mysql”.

-Running the servers under your user account is perfectly adequate in most situations.
+Running the servers as your user account is sufficient in most situations.